hummingbot/hummingbot-site/docs/scripts/Exercise5.md

         self.create_timestamp = self.order_refresh_time + self.current_timestamp
 ```

+!!!
+Explanation
     - We are adding a new condition that will block the execution if the candles are not ready.
     - Then we are adding the method `calculate_price_ceiling_floor` and the implementation is accessing to the dataframe of the Candles object by using the method `self.eth_1m_candles.candles_df`
     - Lastly, we are getting the last row and assigning the upper and lower bound to `price_ceiling` and `price_floor`

 !!! tip
     💡 Check out the [pandas-ta documentation](https://github.com/twopirllc/pandas-ta) to learn how to generate other types of technical indicators.